Ghost-Miner/Unity-project-launcher-plugin/README.md

     u <project name>

+⚠️ **Use _"u /dc"_ after installing a new Unity version to force the plugin to refresh its list of installed versions.
+Better solution is planned.** ⚠️

 ### Notable features
 - Supports use of spaces in project names.
 - Shows ★ next to favorite projects.